mui/material-ui/docs/src/pages/css-in-js/advanced/advanced-pt.md

 {{"demo": "pages/css-in-js/advanced/StringTemplates.js", "react": "next"}}

-## CSS injection order
+## Ordem de injeção de CSS

 The CSS injected by Material-UI to style a component has the highest specificity possible as the `<link>` is injected at the bottom of the `<head>` to ensure the components always render correctly.

 You might, however, also want to override these styles, for example with styled-components.
-If you are experiencing a CSS injection order issue, JSS [provides a mechanism](https://github.com/cssinjs/jss/blob/master/docs/setup.md#specify-the-dom-insertion-point) to handle this situation.
-By adjusting the placement of the `insertionPoint` within your HTML head you can [control the order](https://cssinjs.org/jss-api#attach-style-sheets-in-a-specific-order) that the CSS rules are applied to your components.
+Se você está enfrentando um problema de ordem de injeção de CSS, o JSS [ fornece um mecanismo ](https://github.com/cssinjs/jss/blob/next/docs/setup.md#specify-the-dom-insertion-point) para lidar com essa situação.
+Ajustando o posicionamento do ponto de inserção ` ` dentro do seu HTML header, você pode [ controlar a ordem em ](https://cssinjs.org/jss-api#attach-style-sheets-in-a-specific-order) que as regras CSS são aplicadas aos seus componentes.

-### HTML comment
+### Comentário HTML

 The simplest approach is to add an HTML comment that determines where JSS will inject the styles: